Cobot control¶

 Specify Cobot IP address¶

 NaviNIBS needs to know where to find the Cobot on your local network.
 You may find this address in your Cobot settings.
-Here, we will use an example address of 192.168.1.81
+Here, we will use an example address of 192.168.1.81.
+Currently, this value is not editable within the NaviNIBS GUI.
+In your session directory, you must edit the SessionConfig_Addon_NaviNIBS_Cobot.json file to include the Cobot IP address:

 {